robinkarim/Production-Book/docs/ini/using-ini-extensions.rst

 1. Dummy custom attribute and dummy custom event sent using cirrent_cli during testing will be visible on the console forever.
 2. Make sure the names of the custom attribute/event used during testing are meaningful and will be used in the future.

-The Cirrent Agent 1.39.x versions support a maximum of 5 custom attribute, state, measurement, event each.

 ### Return Values